digriffiths/Project_management/README.md

 ## Development

 This project follows best practices for code organization, version control, error handling, and uses environment variables for sensitive information.
 It uses Alembic for database migrations and Docker for containerization.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.